amd/aocl-data-analytics/doc/options/all_table.rst

 .. csv-table:: :strong:`Table of Options for Linear Models.`
    :escape: ~
    :header: "Option name", "Type", "Default", "Description", "Constraints"

    "optim method", "string", ":math:`s=` `auto`", "Select optimization method to use.", ":math:`s=` `auto`, `bfgs`, `cg`, `chol`, `cholesky`, `coord`, `lbfgs`, `lbfgsb`, `qr`, `sparse_cg`, or `svd`."
    "scaling", "string", ":math:`s=` `auto`", "Scale or standardize feature matrix and response vector.
 Matrix is copied and then rescaled.
 Option key value auto indicates that rescaling type is chosen by the solver (this also includes no scaling).", ":math:`s=` `auto`, `centering`, `no`, `none`, `scale`, `scale only`, `standardise`, or `standardize`."
    "print options", "string", ":math:`s=` `no`", "Print options.", ":math:`s=` `no`, or `yes`."
    "storage order", "string", ":math:`s=` `column-major`", "Whether data is supplied and returned in row- or column-major order.", ":math:`s=` `c`, `column-major`, `f`, `fortran`, or `row-major`."
    "check data", "string", ":math:`s=` `no`", "Check input data for NaNs prior to performing computation.", ":math:`s=` `no`, or `yes`."
+   "optim dual gap tol", "real", ":math:`r=10^{-4}`", "Tolerance to declare convergence based on the estimate of dual gap size.
+See option in the corresponding optimization solver documentation.", ":math:`0 < r`"
-   "print level", "integer", ":math:`i=0`", "Set level of verbosity for the solver.", ":math:`0 \le i \le 5`" "optim convergence tol", "real", ":math:`r=10/2\sqrt{2\,\varepsilon}`", "Tolerance to declare convergence for the iterative optimization step.
+   "print level", "integer", ":math:`i=0`", "Set level of verbosity for the solver.", ":math:`0 \le i \le 5`" "optim convergence tol", "real", ":math:`r=10^{-4}`", "Tolerance to declare convergence for the iterative optimization step.
 See option in the corresponding optimization solver documentation.", ":math:`0 < r < 1`"
    "intercept", "integer", ":math:`i=0`", "Add intercept variable to the model.", ":math:`0 \le i \le 1`" "optim iteration limit", "integer", ":math:`i=10000`", "Maximum number of iterations to perform in the optimization phase.
 Valid only for iterative solvers, e.g. L-BFGS-B, Coordinate Descent, etc.", ":math:`1 \le i`"
    "optim coord skip min", "integer", ":math:`i=2`", "Minimum times a coordinate change is smaller than coord skip tol to start skipping.", ":math:`2 \le i`"